epfl-ada/ada-2021-project-adaventurers/README.md

 #### Processed Data
 The second part of the notebook should be run with the processed data.
 Each year consists of 2 files, one with the topics and their definition (xxxx_topics_by_month) and one with the quotes associated with the topic number and the probability to be associated to the same topic (xxxx_quotes_with_topic).
 These data needs to be put in the results folder inside a folder called "bertopic".
 They can be found [here](https://drive.google.com/drive/folders/1NuLnwk5nhxyMmiGOKBniL6AWK3uuE0cd?usp=sharing).

+## 6. How to use the repository: <a class="anchor" id="7"></a>

+To run the topic and sentiment analysis, you should run the jupyter notebook [Adaventurers-Project:](https://github.com/epfl-ada/ada-2021-project-adaventurers/blob/master/Adaventurers-Project.ipynb) and create the data and result folders as explained above.